-The online MS in Finance was created both for students with a finance background as well as those just entering the field.
-Enrolled students must complete 36 credits of coursework.
+The online MS in Finance was created for students with a finance or business background.
+Students must complete 36 credits of coursework.
 In addition, students without a background in finance are required to take one prerequisite business course, MBA 802.
 A waiver and/or substitution may be granted based upon transcript review.
 If not waived, a student may take this course with their other first semester classes.

 - Demonstrate knowledge and application of financial theories and models

 - Critically evaluate implications of current events in finance

 - Construct portfolios with an appreciation of their risks and investor needs

 - Apply appropriate valuation principles for capital budgeting and investment purposes

 - Engage in research on firms to evaluate optimality of their financial policies from risk and return perspectives